 Here are some other resources you might find useful in project management;

-What is a Project Management Timeline?
+What is a Project Timeline Template?

 A timeline is a tool that we use to visualize a sequence of events in chronological order.
 And a project timeline represents a high-level visual overview of project steps from start to finish.
 It highlights what tasks have already been completed, what tasks are in progress and what is to be done in the future.